 Which brings us to point #2.

-Before you can fix pricing, you need to know what you need to be charging per hour for your cleaning services.
+Before you can fix pricing, you need to know what you should be charging per hour for your cleaning services.

-The key number is your man hour rate.
+The key number is your employee hourly rate.

 Here’s the formula: